siriusctrl/UniPublic/ML/week3.md

       - Most common choice k = 10 (occasionally, 5)
       - Best choice is k = \# of instances (leave-one-out cross-validation) but too slow in practice
 - Stratification (inductive bias)
-  - We assume the distribution in bot seen and unseen data are the same
+  - We assume the distribution in both seen and unseen data are the same
-  - When doing holdout and cross validation, need to make sure that the distribution in both class are the same.
+  - When doing hold-out and cross validation, need to make sure that the distribution in both class are the same.
-    - Also called <u>vertical sampling</u>
+    - Also called **<u>vertical sampling</u>**